vskabelkin/ml_sklearn/README.md

-# example of machine learning problems
+# examples of machine learning problems